 The transportation of metallurgical cargoes (including ferrous metals, scrap metal and ores) also accounted for about 17% of industry volumes in 2021, followed by construction materials (including cement) at 12%.

 Russian freight rail fleet

-The fleet of rolling stock in Russia consists largely of general-purpose rolling stock and various specialised railcars, which together made for an overall fleet of 1.1 million units at the end of 2018.
+The fleet of rolling stock in Russia consists largely of general-purpose rolling stock and various specialised railcars, which together made for an overall fleet of about 1.2 million units at the end of 2021.

-Other railcars including flat cars and hopper cars made up the remaining 31%.
+Other railcars including flat cars and hopper cars among the others made up the remaining 32%.
 Flat cars are mostly used for rail transportation of containers, while hopper cars are specialised in fertilisers, cement and grain among the other cargos.

 Source: Globaltrans; Rosstat; RZD

 of the country’s overall freight turnover, excluding pipeline traffic, travels by rail

 of freight railcars fleet in Russia operated by private players